hadley/adv-r/OO-essentials.md

 Another option is `pryr::typename()` which returns the type name used in C code.
 You can find out more about these types in [[C-interface]].
 You may have also heard of `mode()` and `storage.mode()`.
 I recommend ignoring them: they just alias some of the names returned by `typeof()` for S compatibility.
 Read their sources to see exactly what they do.

-Functions that behave differently for different base types are almost always written in C, where dispatch occurs using switch statements (`switch(TYPEOF(x))`).
+Functions that behave differently for different base types are almost always written in C, where dispatch occurs using switch statements (e.g. `switch(TYPEOF(x))`).
 Even if you never write C code, it's important to understand base types because everything else is built on top of them: S3 objects can be built on top of any base type, S4 objects use a special base type, and RC objects are a combination of S4 and environments (another base type).
-To figure out if an object is a pure primitive type (i.e. doesn't also have S3, S4 or RC behaviour), use `is.object()` - it will return `FALSE` for primitive objects.
+To figure out if an object is a pure base type (i.e. doesn't also have S3, S4 or RC behaviour), use `is.object()` - it will return `FALSE` for primitive objects.

 ## S3

 S3 is R's first and simplest OO system.
 It is the only OO system used in the base and stats packages, and it's the most commonly used system in packages.
-S3 is informal and adhoc, but it has a certain elegance in it's minimalism: it does the bare minimum necessary for a useful OO system.
+S3 is informal and adhoc, but it has a certain elegance in it's minimalism: it implements the bare minimum necessary for a useful OO system.

 ### Recognising objects, generic functions and methods

 Most objects that you encounter are probably S3 objects.
-You can check by testing that it's an object (`is.object(x)`) but it's not S4 (`!isS4(x)`).
+You can check by testing that it's an object (`is.object(x)`), but it's not an S4 object (`!isS4(x)`).
 This check is automated by `pryr::otype()`, which provides an easy way to determine the OO system of an object:

 ```R
 library(pryr)